xianghui/javascript101/content/lessons/1-3-functions.md

 ## Function declaration

 Function is defined using the `function` keyword.
-Some functions can return a value while others do actions
+Some functions can return a value while others do actions without returning a value.

 ```javascript
 function sum(num1, num2) {